mprevot/ReviewNdepend/README.md

 Some of those rules (naming convention, code coverage) are managed by VS or Resharper, most of them aren't.

- In version 2017.2 there was many "false positives", and it was adjusted in 2017.3, but actually all those metrics, thresholds are kind of personnal and depend on your style, your organization needs, and so on.
+ In version 2017.2 there was many "false positives", and it was adjusted in 2017.3, but actually all those metrics, thresholds are kind of personal and depend on your style, your organization needs, and so on.

 ## How does Ndepend work ?
 Ndepend's core is to linq the code: CQLINQ